 What is the point of sunglasses?
 Why should you protect your eyes?
 It’s time to learn how you can take care of your eyes with a pair of shades!

-What are the Different Types of Sunglass Lenses?
+What Are the Different Types of Sunglasses Lenses?

 Tinted from top-down to shield eyes from overhead sunlight, gradient lenses also allow more light through the bottom half.